 Because the majority of TikTok content is found through hashtags, its users have a direct path to new content that’s published and tagged under the same hashtag and know just how to access it.
 This works in the same way TV viewers would turn into the same channel at the same time each week for a new episode of the TV show.

 Analysts say such an approach works wonders for brands as it helps to hook users in and leave them wanting more.
-As we head into 2021, expect this to continue into the new year and possibly beyond.
+Expect this to continue in 2023 and possibly beyond.

 10. Giving Your Brand an Identity

 TikTok prides itself on real and genuine content.
 In fact, TikTok marketing experts agree that authenticity is the way to go to achieve success on TikTok and it’s what TikTok audiences really relate to.

 This is exactly why content like “behind the scenes” videos has worked so well for brands on TikTok.
 It provides viewers with a real look at what the brand is about, the people behind it, and in a way, an unfiltered, direct view of the brand’s identity.